All about dinosaurs, fossils and prehistoric animals by Everything Dinosaur team members.

 Redlichia rex injuries.

 Healed but scarred injuries on a fossil specimen of Redlichia rex.
-The red squares indicate areas of damage possibly caused by an attack from another Redlichia.
+The red squares indicate areas of damage possibly caused by an attack by another Redlichia.
 Picture credit: Bicknell et al (Palaeogeography, Paleoclimatology, Palaeoecology).

 Studying a Giant Trilobite